An official website of the European Union. See all European Institutions

 Photo: The European multimission frigate ITS Carlo Margottini made a port visit to Mombasa in 2018

 The European Union supports the efforts of the Government and people of Kenya to improve security throughout the country.
 Kenyans and Europeans have suffered from terrorist atrocities in Kenya, and the EU recognises that respect for Constitutional and fundamental human rights, as well as a sense of shared social and economic opportunity, is essential to deny the terrorists their aim of undermining free societies.
 The EU supports governments and communities across the Horn of Africa through programmes to:

 Under the Common Security and Defence Policy, the EU also operates a number of missions in the region to:

 The IcSP-funded regional programmes are based in and operate from Kenya, with Nairobi also hosting the EU's CBRN risk mitigation centre's regional secretariat.

 Stability in Somalia is vital to security in the region.
 The European Union contributes diplomatically and financially to AMISOM and is a leading supporter of the country's peace process and of progress in Somalia’s development and governance.

-The European Union is Kenya's biggest trading partner.
-Most of Kenya's exports to the European Union are agricultural products, notably tea, coffee, cut flowers, peas and beans.
-Some 70% of Kenya's total flower production is exported to the European Union, with over 500000 Kenyans depending on the floriculture sector.
+The European Union is a significant trading partner to Kenya.
+Representing Kenya's biggest export market with 21.1% of Kenya's total exports to the world, these exports are mainly agricultural products, notably tea, coffee, cut flowers, peas and beans.
+Some 70% of Kenya's total flower production is exported to the European Union, with the livelihoods of over 500,000 Kenyans depending directly or indirectly on the floriculture sector.